-- A patient is responsible for following the hospital's rules and regulations affecting patient care and conduct. - A patient is responsible for providing a complete and accurate medical history. - A patient is responsible for making it known whether he or she clearly understands the plan of care and asking questions and following instructions. - A patient is responsible for following the recommendations and advice prescribed in a course of treatment by the physician. - A patient is responsible for providing information about unexpected complications that arise in an expected course of treatment. - A patient is responsible for being considerate of the rights of other patients or residents and hospital staff and property. - A patient is responsible for providing the hospital with accurate and timely information concerning his or her sources of payment and ability to meet financial obligations. - A patient is responsible to provide prompt payments for service billed that are not covered by insurance, or to make proper arrangements regarding outstanding balance.
-A patient and/or advocate will be an active participant in the decision- - A patient analyon advocate will be an active participant in the decision-making process relating to his or her care through information/education received by the professional staff.
-A patient is responsible for keeping appointments and for notifying the - hospital or physician when he/she is unable to do so.
-A patient is responsible for his/her actions should he/she refuse treatment or not follow his/her physician's orders.
+- A patient is responsible for following the hospital's rules and regulations affecting patient care and conduct. - A patient is responsible for providing a complete and accurate medical - A patient is responsible for making it known whether he or she clearly understands the plan of care and asking questions and following - A patient is responsible for following the recommendations and advice prescribed in a course of treatment by the physician. - A patient is responsible for providing information about unexpected complications that arise in an expected course of treatment. - A patient is responsible for being considerate of the rights of other patients or residents and hospital staff and property. - A patient is responsible for providing the hospital with accurate and timely information concerning his or her sources of payment and ability to meet financial obligations. - A patient is responsible to provide prompt payments for service billed that are not covered by insurance, or to make proper arrangements regarding outstanding balance. - A patient and/or advocate will be an active participant in the decisionmaking process relating to his or her care through information/ education received by the professional staff. - A patient is responsible for keeping appointments and for notifying the hospital or physician when he/she is unable to do so. - A patient is responsible for his/her actions should he/she refuse treatment or not follow his/her physician's orders.